doiphode/moodle-local_simple_course_creator/README.md

 Acknowledgements
 ----------------
-This development came out of user requests at the Moodle Moot 2019 Manchester (mootIE19).
-This item was second on the popularity list.
+This development came out of user requests at the Moodle Moot 2019 Manchester (#mootIEUK19).
 Thanks to Brett Lucas at Queen Mary University of London for refining the requirements.

 Author
 ------
-Shubhendra Doiphode (doiphode.sunny@gmail.com)
+Shubhendra Doiphode (s.doiphode@qmul.ac.uk)